moosethegoose2213/automator-for-barrykn-micropatcher/README.md

 # Instructions:
 1) Download either MicropatcherAutomator.app.zip (post full-release (Install macOS Big Sur.app)) or MicropatcherAutomatorBeta.app.zip (pre-release beta (Install macOS Big Sur Beta.app))
 2) Format your USB drive as Mac OS Extended (Journaled) with GUID Partition Scheme.
 Name the drive "USB"

+Optional (if you downloaded the BarryKN Micropatcher manually):
+1) Place the BarryKN Micropatcher on your desktop.
+Make sure it is named "big-sur-micropatcher-main"

 3) Open MicropatcherAutomator and enter password.
 4) Wait until the patcher has finished running.
 5) Restart and follow the instructions at step 9 of the BarryKN Micropatcher and continue from there.